A great way to improve your English vocabulary is to learn a few idioms. Here are some common English idioms on the topic of animals.

 Sheep are usually white and come in flocks (groups, herds, etc), but every now and then you might find one sheep that sticks out like sore thumb since he’s the only one with black wool.

-To be a black sheep is to not fit in with the rest of your flock.
+To be a black sheep is to not be approved of by the rest of your flock.